siddharthumakarthikeyan/URDF-viewer-online/README.md

 4. Orbit / pan / zoom with the mouse.
 Use the right-hand panel to move every joint with a slider, or **Reset joints** to zero them.

-## SEO and discoverability

-The site ships with:

-- Rich `<head>` metadata (title template, description, keywords, Open Graph, Twitter card, canonical URL).
-- A dynamic Open Graph image generated at the edge.
-- `app/robots.ts` and `app/sitemap.ts` powered by Next.js' built-in metadata
-  routes.
-- JSON-LD structured data: `WebApplication`, `SoftwareSourceCode`, and an `FAQPage`.
-- Server-rendered, screen-reader-only `<h1>`, prose, and FAQ content so search engines see real text even though the viewport itself is a client-side 3D canvas.

 For best search results after deploying: